RouninMedia/building-a-resizable-draggable-element/README.md

-# building-a-resizable-draggable-element
+# Building a resizable, draggable element
-How to build an element in HTML, CSS and JS which is both resizable and draggable
+How to build an element in HTML, CSS and JS which is both resizable and draggable.

+In specific situations, it's useful to have an element in HTML which is `draggable`, but which *also* has an active `resize handle`.